aklimchu/ft_printf/README.md

 # ft_printf
-The goal of the project was to recode printf() function from lib.c.
+The goal of the project was to recode printf() function from libc.
 I was using variadic function and my project is able to handle the following conversions: cspdiuxX%.